CCIT Regulatory Expectations: USP <1207> & EU GMP Annex 1

 Case Study: CCIT Strategy that Meets Regulatory Expectations

-A gene therapy product requiring ultra-low temperature storage (-80°C) presented significant challenges for container closure integrity assurance.
+A gene therapy product requiring ultra-low temperature storage (-80°C) presented significant challenges for container closure integrity assurance, and is a representative example of the cold chain CCIT compliance challenges manufacturers face.
 At these temperatures, materials and seals may behave differently, and transient leaks can occur that cannot be detected using conventional methods.

 To address this, a deterministic CCIT strategy was developed using headspace CO₂ analysis combined with quantitative seal quality measurements.